akbargherbal/TreeType/README.md

-# TreeType - Build Programming Muscle Memory
+# treetype - Build Programming Muscle Memory

 A typing game for developers that helps you build muscle memory for programming constructs using real code snippets.